Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/I2203 OS/Chp 2 Process Scheduling.md

 ![[Pasted image 20220120184654.png | 500]]
 This algorithm creates multiple queues and each one has its algorithm.
 The queues on the top have higher priority from the one below them means they should always execute first.
 Each process enters a queue and cant switch between queues.

-# Multi-level feedback scheduling algorithm
+## Multi-level feedback scheduling algorithm
 This algorithm avoids starvation and at the same time preference will be given to higher priority processes Processes may be moved from one queue to another for several reasons:
 - process characteristics change from CPU intensive to I/O intensive
 - if the age is incorporated the a process that waits for a long time may change its queue and its priority increase
 ![[Pasted image 20220125184250.png | 400]]

 MLFQ Rules:
-- if priority P1 > P2 then P1 runs
+- if priority `P1 > P2` then` P1 runs`
-- if P1 = P2 then the algorithm runs in a round robin fashion
+- if `P1 = P2` then the algorithm runs in a `round robin` fashion
-- when a process arrives it is placed at the highest priority queue
+- when a process arrives it is placed at the `highest priority queue`
-- when a process uses up its time allotment at a given level (regardless of how many times it has given the CPU), its priority  is reduced (i.e. moves down one queue)
+- when a process `uses up its time allotment` at a given level (regardless of how many times it has given the CPU), i`ts priority  is reduced` (i.e. moves down one queue)
-	- if a process uses up an entire time slice while running, its priority is reduced
+	- if a process uses up an entire time slice while running, `its priority is reduced`
-	- if a process gives up the CPU before the time slice is up, then it stays in the same queue / priority
+	- if a process gives up the CPU before the time slice is up, then it `stays in the same queue / priority`
-- After some period "t" of time, move all the processes to the topmost queue.
+- After some period "t" of time, `move all the processes to the topmost queue.`

 Example
 ![[Pasted image 20220125185309.png | 600]]